cartoons then vs. cartoons now

 For the heck of it I went to the "Children & Family > TV Cartoons" category.
 While true Netflix is missing a ton of stuff (no Smurfs?), you can really see how things have changed.

-The three I remember watching as a kid were Transformers, Voltron and Spider-Man and His Amazing Friends.
+Of what was in that row, the three I remember watching as a kid were Transformers, Voltron and Spider-Man and His Amazing Friends.

 The others, Jem, G.I.
 Joe: A Real American Hero and Star Trek: The Animated Series were not shows I watched regularly as a kid (especially since 'Trek was before I was born).
 I did watch the 'Trek toon later as an adult.
 But to date I've never watched a full episode of Jem or G.I.
 Joe.
 As for why I didn't watch Jem, that should be obvious.
 As for why I didn't watch G.I.
 Joe, I was just never interested in it.

-From left to right: My Little Pony: Friendship is Magic, The Avengers: Earth's Mightiest Heroes, Adventure Time, Scooby-Doo!: Mystery Incorporated, Wild Kratts and Transformers Prime.
+Then there are the cartoons today.
+Some of them were My Little Pony: Friendship is Magic, The Avengers: Earth's Mightiest Heroes, Adventure Time, Scooby-Doo!: Mystery Incorporated, Wild Kratts and Transformers Prime.

 The second thing I notice is that today's animations are a lot faster and jerkier.
 This is again due to computer technology.
 It is possible - and easy - for animators now to get very precise movements even from the smallest on-screen thing.
 That, and kids today all watch cartoons in crystal-clear HD, whereas when I was a kid we were all watching tube-type television sets.